Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Parsi Religion

-Parsi is an ethnoreligious group on the subcontinent of India and the oldest religion in the world.
-They follow the Zoroastrianism religion.
+Parsi is an ethnoreligious group on India’s subcontinent and the world’s oldest religion.
+They follow the Zoroastrian religion.
 These people follow the Iranian prophet Zoroaster (Zarathustra).

-As per mythology, Zoroaster, a supreme being, participated in the purification ritual when he was 30.
+According to mythology, Zoroaster, a supreme being, participated in the purification ritual when he was 30.
 He taught followers to follow “Ahura Mazda” as the only god.
-“Zend-Avesta” (holy book) contains the law and teachings of Prophet Zoroaster.
+The “Zend-Avesta” (holy book) contains the law and teachings of Prophet Zoroaster.

 God Prophet Zoroaster